piranha/goreplace/README.md

 ## Changelog

+ - 1.6
+   - Add option to not colorize output
+   - Remove false error reporting about parsing .gitmodules
  - 1.5
    - Fix deadlock when stumbling around a pile of unreadable files (a lot of symlinks pointing nowhere, for example)